JoururiChan/pcthmon/FEATURES.md

 * Replaced Twins sprite with a devamped one from B/W.
 * New music ported from RBY and devamped from future generations.
 * Unique mini sprites for each Tohomon (thanks to [this patch](http://www.pokecommunity.com/showthread.php?t=338470)).
-* Revised some shiny palettes (Dragonite is blue like Dragonair, EKongara is pink like ERika, Scizor is silver, Espeon is sky blue, Electabuzz is red, etc).
+* Revised some shiny palettes (CSuika is blue like EYukari, EKongara is pink like ERika, Scizor is silver, Espeon is sky blue, CLilyWhite is red, etc).
 * Unown isn't the only Tohomon with variant forms…
 * Color-coded starter Toho Balls.
 * Item balls for TMs are blue (inspired by Gen VI's yellow).